RAS2018-Vintergatan/rosie_object_detector/README.md

 rosrun rosie_object_detector rosie_object_detector

 ## For rviz
-In rviz add a marker and use topic "visualization_marker" (should be the standard).
+In rviz, for object marker, add a marker and use topic "visualization_marker" (should be the standard).
+For a battery marker, add a marker and use topic "visualization_marker_battery"